DopamineDriven/r/README.md

 ### Pagination

-- I attempted many methods regarding pagination, everything from custom approaches to SWR hooks to smuggling a `fetchMore` handler from getStaticProps into the client -- none of which succeeded
+- I attempted many methods regarding pagination, everything from custom approaches to SWR hooks to smuggling a `fetchMore` handler from getStaticProps into the client -- none of which succeeded when using getStaticProps+ISR -- something I was determined to achieve.
+However.
+I am currently implementing a SSR approach using react-pagination and that should be live soon (the latter being the method defaulted to for the sake of simplicity).
 - _That said_, I was able to achieve "pagination" with `Keen Slider`, though that made for a less than ideal UX especially on mobile as all 10 of the displayed posts could be swiped from side to side, often with little effort.
 If you import Keenslider into `pages/r/[display_name].tsx` and wrap the submissions as follows

 ```tsx